 You may be wondering, then, why even people with steady income and good credit scores still find it an uphill struggle.
 Being such a high-risk loan for all involved, lenders approve mortgages based on rigorous credit checking that relies on a number of factors that goes beyond a simple credit score.

-Credibble’s credit-check tool helps potential borrowers to see the deciding factors in whether or not they’ll be approved for a mortgage.
+Credibble’s 24-Factor Credit Check helps potential borrowers to see the deciding factors in whether or not they’ll be approved for a mortgage.
 You need to have an established track record of being able to pay back any credit you take out as well as an ability to support yourself and keep making payments if you lose your job.